7 legit ways to get paid for your data

 3. Earn points for answering data-driven surveys

-When browsing through social media or Google, do you notice targeted ads that perfectly fit your interests?
-That happens because companies collect anonymized data about people's shopping preferences and habits.
+When using social media or Google, do you notice targeted ads that perfectly fit your interests?
+That happens because companies collect anonymized data about people’s shopping preferences and habits.

 Take note of that keyword: anonymized.
 It means that your personal details are not divulged.

 These companies do surveys to collect information about online behavior and shopping trips.
-Here are the top apps that reward you for answering a few product-related questions:
+Here are the top apps that compensate you for answering a few product-related questions:

-- Google Opinion Rewards: There are occasional Google surveys that let you earn Google Play credits or PayPal cash.
-These surveys range from opinion polls, product satisfaction, and hotel reviews.
+• Google Opinion Rewards: There are occasional Google surveys that let you earn Google Play credits or PayPal cash.
+These surveys range from opinion polls to product satisfaction and hotel reviews.

-These sites offer a flexible way to earn extra cash.
+These sites offer a flexible way to earn extra money.
 And most importantly, these surveys pay instantly.
 You could see your points or rewards right after you complete a survey.

 Imagine browsing the Internet as you normally do, but you’re earning a little something on the side.
 You just have to activate a browser extension on your desktop.